-Rhubarb begins to grow at the end of the cooler months when cold temperatures have activated the new buds and crowns are usually available for sale online from July onwards.
+Rhubarb Plants begin to grow at the end of the cooler months when cold temperatures have activated the new buds and crowns are usually available for sale online from July onwards.

 Some rhubarb produces green stems, and other varieties produce the sought after red stems.
 And no you can’t make the green varieties turn red.

 Grown from crowns, or corns Rhubarb dies back after the warmer months and is drought tolerant.

 Rhubarb is a hardy plant and growing it is not difficult, once established rhubarb crowns, or plants will produce crops for many years.

 The seasons for picking rhubarb in Australia are spring and summer, this is generally when the stems are at their best and have not become to old.
 You can pick stems at other times depending a little on the climate.